Pilot sacked, but Gehlot on shaky ground in Rajasthan

 Sachin Pilot sacked as Deputy Chief Minister of Rajasthan

 A lot would depend on the number of MLAs that Sachin Pilot would be backed by.
 There have been contrasting claims on this and at the time of the rebellion breaking out, he had claimed the support of 30 MLAs.
-However the numbers have been varying and some reports have also said that he has the backing of 25 MLAs.
+However, the numbers have been varying and some reports have also said that he has the backing of 25 MLAs.

 In the 200 member Rajasthan assembly the magic number is 101.
 Congress has the support of 125 MLAs including 107 of its own legislators.
 The party has the backing of 13 independents and 5 from other parties.
 In the house where the majority mark is 101, the BJP has 72 legislators and also the support of three Hanuman Beniwal Rashtriya Loktantrik Party.